Is there really such thing as an ‘ethical’ dupe?

 So what can be done about it?

 What about a case where the roles are reversed and a local, independent designer is heavily influenced by the runways of global fashion behemoths?
-Is it ok for a smaller designer to dupe their looks if they’re manufacturing responsibly and to a high quality?
+Is it okay for a smaller designer to dupe their looks if they’re manufacturing responsibly and to a high quality?
 There, things become even more hazy.

 We’ve seen a range of local and international brands discuss this very topic on social media many times by now, with differing results.
 Sometimes, smaller designers are simply looking for acknowledgement that they’ve been copied.
 Sometimes they’re looking for cancellation and other times, collaboration.